nvlgzr/notion2svelte/DonenessTracker.md

 - Toward fixing ↑ :
   - Replace Magic with a content-free data set passed to _every_ _notion2svelte_ component.
-  - "Finish" implementing `synced_block`.
-The current implementation is implicit…it gets rendered by the default handler, which includes the block type in its rendering.
-This should be a nice, quick, near-freebie!
 - More documentation tweaks
   - Ask for explicit help -> Doc design, code, usability
 - Document: 3 required props in db: Name, Slug & Status